 The University of Michigan-Dearborn has numerous mentoring programs across campus to provide guidance on careers, success, well-being, and more!
 Check out the programs and get involved as a mentee or a mentor!

 Where do you want to go next?
 At UM-Dearborn, we connect you with opportunities to accelerate your learning and develop practical skills in your field of study, including internships and co-op education.

 Experience+ is a new campus collaborative supporting students’ academic, personal, and professional growth by promoting experiential learning through intercultural, digital, and information literacies.
 Get technology assistance from our TechTutors, participate in undergraduate research through the SURE program, and learn more about other exciting initiatives.

 Each college also has a dedicated internship, co-op or field placement office to help you as you seek to gain practical skills and experience.
 Learn more about internships, co-ops and career-related support and opportunities at UM-Dearborn.

 Have you ever considered a career in public service, going into scientific research, teaching English overseas, or attending a prestigious graduate school?
 If so, you should consider applying for major national scholarship or fellowship competitions.
-Start planning early and use these resources to help you on your journey.
+Start planning early by visiting the National Scholarships and Fellowships page to help you on your journey.